Mikaela/mikaela.github.io/links.md

 * [Facebook](https://facebook.com/mikaelahmsuomalainen)
     * I only accept friend requests from people I know.
 If we know each other, please send message telling me about it including something like IRC nick, channel and network.
+Follow button is available for everyone though.
 * [GitHub](https://github.com/Mikaela)
     * I used to have different account which is currently organization including forks where I don't contribute so actively.